MarcosAngeloPintoAlves/twilio_messages/README.md

 # twilio_messages
-This repository contains a simples script used to send multiple messages through WhatsApp and SMS using the Twilio API.
+This repository contains a simple Python Notebook script used to send multiple messages through WhatsApp and SMS using the Twilio API.

-Some changes are needed to send hundreds of messages.
+Some changes are needed to send hundreds of messages in sequence because the server blocks your IP if you try to run without the 'sleep' function.